Planet of the Apes (1968 film): Origins

 To convince Fox that a Planet of the Apes film could be made, the producers shot a brief test scene from a Rod Serling draft of the script, using early versions of the ape makeup, on March 8, 1966.
 Charlton Heston appeared as an early version of Taylor (named Thomas, as he was in the Serling-penned drafts), Edward G. Robinson appeared as Zaius, while two then-unknown Fox contract actors, James Brolin and Linda Harrison, played Cornelius and Zira.
 Harrison, who was at the time the girlfriend of studio chief Richard D. Zanuck, went on to be cast as Nova.
 Jacobs had at first considered Ursula Andress, then screen tested Angelique Pettyjohn, and even considered doing an international talent search for the role before Harrison's casting.
 Robinson wound up not joining the cast due to his declining health.

 Michael Wilson's rewrite kept the basic structure of Serling's screenplay, but rewrote all the dialogue and set the script in a more primitive society.
 According to associate producer Mort Abrahams, an additional uncredited writer (his only recollection was that the writer's last name was Kelly) polished the script, rewrote some of the dialogue, and included some of the more heavy-handed tongue-in-cheek dialogue ("I never met an ape I didn't like"), which was not in either Serling or Wilson's drafts.
-According to Abrahams, some scenes, such as the one where the judges imitate the "see no evil, speak no evil, and hear no evil" monkeys, were improvised on the set by director Schaffner and kept in the final film because of the audience reaction during test screenings prior to release.
+According to Abrahams, some scenes, such as the one where the judges imitate the "see no evil, hear no evil, and speak no evil" monkeys, were improvised on the set by director Schaffner and kept in the final film because of the audience reaction during test screenings prior to release.
 During filming, John Chambers, who designed prosthetic makeup in the film, held training sessions at 20th Century-Fox studios, where he mentored other makeup artists of the film.